PeppeL-G/course-material/src/courses/android-development/project-work.md

     "Goal": "To learn how to implement an advanced Android application.", "Instructions": "Complete the different parts the project work consists of described on this page.
 You will implement an Android application, write a report describing your implementation and present your application to the rest of the class at the end of the course.", "Grading guidelines": "Available on the Project Grading Guidelines page.", "Re-examination": "Special presentation sessions will be available at the re-exam periods in June and in August.
-Contact the course manager for more details.
+Contact the course coordinator for more details.
 Your work can also be graded at these re-exam period, but it will only be graded Fail/3.", "Help": "Ask the teacher for help at the lab sessions."
 }'>
 </CompactInfo>